 If you have a typically busy expat lifestyle, you’ll know that romance can be hard to squeeze in in Singapore.
-But Lombok – near Bali – couldn’t be more romantic than if cupid made it himself.
+But Lombok – the island east of Bali – couldn’t be more romantic than if Cupid made it himself.
 The island has plenty to experience – if you seek relaxation, Lombok boasts quiet beaches, spas, and waterfalls galore.
-For couples activities, try diving in the crystal clear waters, having surfing lessons or taking a trip to the beautiful Gili Air.
+For couples’ activities, try diving in the crystal clear waters, having surfing lessons or taking a trip to the beautiful Gili Air.

 For a family trip… Cameron Highlands, Malaysia (three hours)

 Finding attractions (or distractions) that the whole family will enjoy can be tricky, but the Cameron Highlands in Malaysia is a winner for both kids, parents and even granny.
-Stay on a famous tea plantation or strawberry farm (what the area is known for), take in the scenery and enjoy nearby attractions like the butterfly farm or Cactus Valley.
+Stay on a famous tea plantation or strawberry farm (the area is famous for its strawberries), take in the scenery and enjoy nearby attractions like the butterfly farm or Cactus Valley.
 One of our favourite things about the Highlands are the finger-licking good burgers sold from cute little carts.
 To get there, fly to Ipoh for 1.5 hours and head to Cameron Highlands by road.

 For culture… Siem Reap, Cambodia (2 hours)

 Siem Reap is famously known for the Angkor temples that are clustered together as a phenomenal reminder of Cambodia’s religious history.
-Yet a surprising number of Singaporeans are yet to visit the 7th Wonder of the World.
-Make the most of the Bank Holiday and discover Cambodia’s famous monument – you won’t be disappointed.
+Yet a surprising number of Singaporeans are yet to visit the so-called Seventh Wonder of the World.
+Make the most of a public holiday long weekend and discover Cambodia’s famous monument – you won’t be disappointed.
 Another wonderful temple to visit while in Siem Reap is the Beng Mealea temple, which is still in ruins after the war.
 Tourists are welcome to explore and climb around the temple, which is especially appealing to the kids.

 If you’re looking to travel on a budget, a good little find is the pretty town of Malacca.
 Ideal for those who prefer to take the car or train, it’s just a short trip from the border.
 There are hundreds of small shops and stalls weaving through the historical alleyways, which offers a lovely change of scenery for visitors.
 Check out the Baba Nonya Heritage Museum (12RM per ticket), a beautiful house-turned-museum, which will give you an insight into Baba and Nonya culture.
 And pay a visit to one of the many tea houses in Malacca, to drink tea the ‘proper’ way.

-Get a taste of adrenaline and adventure in Borneo, just a short flight from Singapore, and famous for Mount Kinabalu.
+If you like a bit of adrenaline and adventure in your short breaks from Singapore, Borneo is a quick flight away, and famous for Mount Kinabalu.
 The mountain is 4,095 meters high and tourists are welcome to climb it.
-If you want to stay on the solid ground, you may enjoy rafting or trekking through the thick rainforest.
+If you want to stay closer to ground level, you might enjoy rafting or trekking through the thick rainforest.

 If you want to be in Singapore for most of the weekend, but still able to whisk the family off for a treat, Legoland Malaysia offers a cheap and quick alternative.
 And it’s only 15 minutes from the border!
 If you’ve got a wild child, let them drive a car or be the captain of a ship.
 Or, if you’ve got the next Steve Jobs on your hands, kids can build and test their own creations.
 There are also plenty of rides for the whole family to get stuck into.
-For more information, tickets, and attractions see our handy guide to Legoland here.
+For more information on tickets and attractions, see our handy guide to Legoland here.

 And for something a little different… Globe Aware

-If you’ve already sampled many of Asia’s main areas, you might be after something incredibly unique.
+If you’ve already sampled many of Asia’s main areas, you might be after something a bit different in your short breaks from Singapore.
 Globe Aware organises volunteer vacations based on helping local people.
 Trips are offered in many countries across the world, including some packages closer to home in Thailand, Cambodia, Vietnam and Laos.
-You can help out with community development and construction, nature conservation, education based projects and many more.
+You can help out with community development and construction, nature conservation, education-based projects and many more.